discordjs/guide/guide/event-handling/README.md

 ## Passing `Client` to event files

-You must have noticed how important `Client` class is in discord.js.
+You may have noticed how important the `Client` class is.
 You created a `client` instance of this class in the `index.js` file.
-Most of the time you can use this `client` in other files by either obtaining it from one of the `discord.js` structures or from function parameters.
-You did the former in the above section by using `<Message>.client`.
-When you don't have access to any of the structures that have `client` as one of their properties, you'll have to use the latter method.
-The perfect example of this is the `ready.js` event file.
+Most of the time you can use this `client` instance in other files by either obtaining it from one of the other discord.js structures or from function parameters.
+In your `message` event, you can use `message.client`.
+When you don't have access to any of the structures that have the `client` property, you'll have to use the latter method.
+The prime example of this is the `ready` event.

-The `ready` event does not return anything, this means that `args` will be an empty array, thus nothing will be passed to the `execute` function in the `ready.js` event file.
-Now to obtain the `client` you'll have to pass it as an argument along with the `args` array in the event-handler.
-So, head back to the `index.js` file and make the following changes in it:
+The `ready` event does not have arguments, meaning that `args` will be an empty array, thus nothing will be passed to the `execute` function in `ready.js`.
+To obtain the `client` instance, you'll have to pass it as an argument along with the `args` array in the event handler.
+Back in `index.js`, make the following changes:

 ```diff
 for (const file of eventFiles) {